Goldfrapp

+The duo has been on indefinite hiatus since 2022.

 History

 1999: Formation

 Alison Goldfrapp began her musical career performing with Dance Company Catherine Massin throughout the Netherlands during her early twenties.
 Afterwards, she attended Middlesex University, where she studied fine art and started creating live performance pieces.
 In the early 1990s, Goldfrapp served as a guest vocalist with the electronic band Orbital and trip hop artist Tricky.
 In 1999, she was introduced to composer Will Gregory after he listened to an early version of the song "Human".
 Gregory and Goldfrapp felt a mutual connection and wrote the track "Lovely Head".
 Following several months of phone calls, they decided to form a band and began performing under the name Goldfrapp.

 In August 1999, Goldfrapp signed a recording contract with London-based record label Mute Records.
 They recorded their debut album over six months, beginning in September 1999, in a rented bungalow in the Wiltshire countryside.
 The recording process was difficult, as they were disturbed by the mice and insects in the bungalow.